amichelotti/ioc-dafne/README.md

+TODO update with correct comment for included support module

-A container image for a generic IOC to support GigE cameras via the ADAravis support module# ioc-template
+A container image template for creating new generic IOCs